 Russian President Vladimir Putin and U.S. President Donald Trump met face-to-face for the first time on July 7, but diplomatic relations have not warmed.

-Tensions between the United States and Russia are on the rise once more.
-Despite a flurry of diplomatic activity between Moscow and Washington in recent weeks — including the first face-to-face meeting between U.S. President Donald Trump and Russian President Vladimir Putin on July 7 — the two countries have made little progress in resolving their many outstanding issues.
-A July 17 meeting between U.S. and Russian officials, for example, failed to find a solution to a dispute over the seizure of Russian diplomatic compounds in the United States.
-Then, on July 25, U.S. Special Representative for Ukraine Negotiations Kurt Volker said Washington was considering sending lethal weapons to Kiev.
-Two days later, the U.S. Congress amped up the pressure, passing legislation that expands sanctions against Russia and limits Trump's ability to remove those already in place.
+Tensions between the United States and Russia are on the rise.
+Despite a flurry of diplomatic activity between Moscow and Washington in recent weeks -- including the first face-to-face meeting between U.S. President Donald Trump and Russian President Vladimir Putin on July 7 -- the two countries have made little progress in resolving their many outstanding issues.
+A July 17 meeting between U.S. and Russian officials, for example, resulted in no solution to a dispute over the seizure of Russian diplomatic compounds in the United States.
+Then on July 25, the U.S. special representative to Ukraine, Paul Volker, said that Washington was considering sending lethal weapons to Ukraine.
+Two days later, the U.S. Congress amped up the pressure, passing legislation that expands sanctions against Russia and limits Trump's ability to remove those already in place....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.